star-whale/starwhale/docs/docs/reference/cli/dataset.md

 ```

 - This command inspects the dataset details.
-- `DATASET` argument uses the `Dataset URI` format, so you can inspect the whole dataset or a specified-version dataset.
+- The `DATASET` argument uses the `Dataset URI` format so that you can inspect the whole dataset or a specified-version dataset.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|